Consumer Insights

 Get in touch with us today for customized, data-driven solutions tailored to your unique requirements!

-In 2024, the Australia halal market reached an approximate value of AUD 14.38 billion.
+In 2024, the Australia halal sector reached an approximate value of AUD 14.38 billion

-The market is estimated to witness healthy growth in the forecast period of 2025-2034 to reach a value of around AUD 26.00 billion by 2034.
+The sector is estimated to witness healthy expansion in the forecast period of 2025-2034 to reach a value of around AUD 26.00 billion by 2034

 The regional markets include New South Wales, Victoria, Queensland, Australian Capital Territory, and Western Australia, among others.